-To find out more, see the General Course Policies and Assignments Overview pages on Canvas, which are located in the Introductions module and linked from the Home page.
+To find out more, see the General Course Policies and Assignments Overview pages on Canvas.

 Don't suffer in silence.
-Please be in touch if you have any questions or concerns, if you want to check in, if you want to say hi!
 Check the Canvas discussion board, including the course Q&A. Attend office hours or set up a meeting with me or Dane.
 Send us an email.
 Let us know.